 One of Us

 In 1991 my parents had to make a radical decision.
 Yugoslavia, the country in which they were happily living was no longer save.
-With his heart full of disappointment, disgust and fear my father turned his back on everything he knew.
+My father, with his heart full of disappointment, disgust and fear, turned his back on everything he knew.
 The country that he grew up in did not only disappear but destroyed itself from the within.

 As a child I was sure my father came from another universe.
 He wasn’t like any of my friends fathers, he had a strange accent, wore old-fashioned clothing and always seemed to be occupied with this other country we were from.

 In my work there is a constant search for home, when does a place become one’s home and what to do with that other life that stay’s unlived?
 Longing and belonging are two very similar words expressing a strong desire to be one.
-In Croatia people have often said after hearing my name: ‘Ti si naše’ meaning you are ‘one of ours’.
+In Croatia people have often said after hearing my name: ‘Ti si naše’ meaning you are ‘One of us’.

 One of Ours has been developed within the IDFA & NPO-workshop and is still in progress.